Early Childhood Programs: What Does Accreditation Mean?

 Attaining NAEYC Accreditation is a multi-year process that includes a thorough program self-study, followed by extensive documentation in advance of a visit from a highly trained NAEYC Accreditor.
 To receive a mark of NAEYC Accreditation, a program must demonstrate their quality by meeting the 10 NAEYC Early Learning Program Standards; research-based practices that have been proven to support young children.

-The Tobin School: NAEYC Accredited early childhood program
+Tobin Children’s School & The Tobin School: NAEYC Accredited early childhood programs

-The Tobin School has NAEYC accreditation.
-And the Tobin Children’s School just received notice of their NAEYC Reaccreditation, receiving an average score of 98% in all categories.
+The Tobin Children’s School both have been awarded NAEYC Reaccreditation.
 A program’s Accreditation lasts for five years, with required annual reports to ensure continued quality of practice.